Andrei0872/my-dev-notes/notebooks/ngrx/ngrx-store.md

   > = actionsOnQueue$.pipe(withLatestFrom(reducer$));
 ```

-Will make sure that although `actionsOnQueue$` emits, if `reducer$` didn't, no values will be pushed forwards in the stream.
+Will make sure that although `actionsOnQueue$` emits, if `reducer$` didn't, no values will be pushed forwards into the stream.
 If both emitted, the values will be emitted only if the observable which emits again is `actionsOnQueue$`.
+This way, if reducers are added/removed later, each new action will be applied to the _most up to date_ reducers object.

 ```
 -A---A--A--A-----A--> actionsOnQueue$